 Diet can play an important role in lowering your cholesterol.
 Here are the top foods to lower your cholesterol and protect your heart.By Mayo Clinic Staff

 Can a bowl of oatmeal help lower your cholesterol?
-How about a handful of walnuts or even a baked potato topped with some heart-healthy margarine?
-A few simple tweaks to your diet — like these, along with exercise and other heart-healthy habits — may be helpful in lowering your cholesterol.
+How about a handful of walnuts or an avocado?
+A few simple tweaks to your diet — like these, along with exercise and other heart-healthy habits — might help you lower your cholesterol.

 Soluble fiber can reduce the absorption of cholesterol into your bloodstream.
 Five to 10 grams or more of soluble fiber a day decreases your total and LDL cholesterol.
 Eating 1 1/2 cups of cooked oatmeal provides 6 grams of fiber.
 If you add fruit, such as bananas, you'll add about 4 more grams of fiber.
 To mix it up a little, try steel-cut oatmeal or cold cereal made with oatmeal or oat bran.

 Eating fatty fish can be heart healthy because of its high levels of omega-3 fatty acids, which can reduce your blood pressure and risk of developing blood clots.
 In people who have already had heart attacks, fish oil — or omega-3 fatty acids — may reduce the risk of sudden death.

 Although omega-3 fatty acids don't affect LDL levels, because of their other heart benefits, the American Heart Association recommends eating at least two servings of fish a week.
 The highest levels of omega-3 fatty acids are in:

 You should bake or grill the fish to avoid adding unhealthy fats.
 If you don't like fish, you can also get small amounts of omega-3 fatty acids from foods such as ground flaxseed or canola oil.